ASPNyan/d.js-management-bot/README.md

 # Discord Management Bot
 ### A Discord Bot Framework Utilising Mainly [Discord.JS](https://github.com/DiscordJS/Discord.JS) & [WOKCommands](https://github.com/AlexzanderFlores/WOKCommands)

 This is a Discord Bot framework written in TypeScript for mainly User & Text/Voice Management, including slash commands to Kick, Ban, Timeout, and Purge, as well as other commands.
+Make sure you download the Releases and not the Source Code!

 Make sure to add your bot's token & MongoDB URI to the .env file provided so that the .env reads `TOKEN=// Your Token here (no space)` & `MONGODB=// Your URI here (no space)`
 If you don't have/know how to make a MongoDB database, watch the video [__here__](https://www.youtube.com/watch?v=a3Gz_7KEJkQ).